huggosouza/huggosouza/README.md

 - 👯 I’m looking for projects to collaborate to, but I'm very interested in Bitcoin and crypto-related projects.
 - 🤔 I’m looking for help with my project (RatoOS), and if someone can teach me C++, Assembly (or even Flutter) I would be very thankful.
 - 💬 Ask me about: Aviation, animes, technologies, programming, music and languages (specially Portuguese - my native language - and English).
-- 📫 How to reach me: My Twitter user is: @hedson111
+- 📫 How to reach me: Email - hugoedson2019@gmail.com